 Merit Badge Records: The camp uses an automated merit badge registration/recording system, therefore blue cards are not required.
 Merit badge records will be issued at the end of your camp week.
-Out of council units requiring blue cards should discuss this issue with the Program Director.

 Note: Please be sure to check your folder before you leave camp on Saturday to ensure you have records for all of your Scouts' merit badges.